ShaYmez/hblink3-docker-install/README.md

 ![New HBlink Menu System](img/HBLINK_menu.png "HBlink-menu")

-6. Once the installation is complete you will be guided to the menu.
+6. Once the installation is complete you will be guided to the Setup Menu.
 To interact with this menu follow the on-screen instructions!
 Set up and configure your system with the new menu system!
-Once finihsed hit 'cancel' to exit out of the menu.
+Once finihsed hit 'Finish Setup & Exit' to exit out of the setup menu.
+Dont forget to reboot your machine!

-7. To enter the menu, type the command
+7. To enter the HBlinl control menu, type the command
 ```sh
 hblink-menu
 ```
-8. To interact with the routine scripts directly you can enter the comands directly without the use of the menu
+8. To interact with the routine scripts manually you can enter the comands directly without the use of the menu
 ```sh
 hblink-start
 hblink-stop